Lasers

 Unfortunately, the typical laser set-up and workflow is a mishmash of software programs, and platforms, cobbled together in a way that's probably unique to every laser cutting operation.

-So I began deconstructing...
+So you begin deconstructing...

 Laser Cutting at Cambridge Hackspace